Amos47/2400/Chapter3/Ch03_Basics.md

 >"A use case is a methodology used in system analysis to identify, clarify, and organize system requirements.
 The use case is made up of a set of possible sequences of interactions between systems and users in a particular environment and related to a particular goal. [...]
 The [sum of all] use case[s] should contain all system activities that have significance to the users.
 A use case can be thought of as a collection of possible scenarios related to a particular goal, indeed, the use case and goal are sometimes considered to be synonymous."

 So a Use Case is simply a story.
 A story about how actors (anything external to the system being built) interact with the system in order to get something done (a goal).
-These *things* are in fact *requirements* and are what Scrum POs prioritise.
+These *things* are in fact *requirements* and are what Scrum Product Owners prioritise.
 Some things must logically be done before others can be attempted.
 A user must be able to log into the system before they can print a document, for example.
 But each thing is important in its own right and each has a story to tell.
 Use Cases are those stories and must relate back to a requirement either directly or indirectly.
 And such stories can be told in pictures as well, as we see below in UML (Use Case) diagrams.

 [Interested?](http://searchsoftwarequality.techtarget.com/definition/use-case)